Meet our volunteers

 I love volunteering and am passionate about sighthounds, so, as my home isn’t big enough to take in all the needy hounds myself (I wish!), volunteering for the fabulous Forever Hounds Trust is the next best thing!
 I love seeing the happy homing stories and knowing I have played a part in making this happen.
 I also love the comradery within the volunteer network; not only am I helping the dogs, I am making some wonderful new friends.’

-Keith- Assistant Events Co-ordinator/ Database Support Officer
+Keith- Volunteer Events Co-ordinator/ Database Support Officer

 ‘I became aware of the charity in 2009 after listening to Honorary Friend, Annette Crosby, talking about it on the radio.
 I decided then that I would give my time to what was then Greyhound Rescue West of England to help save these beautiful creatures from a life of misery.